1

 What is the highest salary for a maintenance engineer?

 The highest salaries for maintenance engineers can exceed $100,000 annually, especially for those with extensive experience, specialized skills, or working in high-demand industries.
-Senior maintenance engineers or those in managerial roles often earn higher compensation, particularly when combined with certifications like Certified Maintenance & Reliability Professional (CMRP).
+Senior maintenance engineers or those in managerial roles often earn higher compensation, particularly with certifications like Certified Maintenance & Reliability Professional (CMRP).

 What are the most common challenges Maintenance Engineers face when working in a manufacturing environment?